-A transcriptional termination assay revealed that the E. coli DnaA protein binds with different affinities to different DnaA box sequences and this was used to expand the DnaA box consensus sequence (Schaefer and Messer.
-1991).
-Sequences adjacent to DnaA boxes have the potential to increase the affinity of DnaA for the binding sites by 50 times (Schaper and Messer, 1995).
+A transcriptional termination assay revealed that the E. coli DnaA protein binds with different affinities to different DnaA box sequences and this was used to expand the DnaA box consensus sequence (Schaefer and Messer, Sequences adjacent to DnaA boxes have the potential to increase the affinity of DnaA for the binding sites by 50 times (Schaper and Messer, 1995).
 However, the precise sequence of the binding site is of primary importance and potentially the topology of this sequence (Schaper and Messer, 1995).
 It has been shown that the affinity of DnaA for a fragment of the S. lividans dnaA promoter region containing two DnaA boxes is ten times higher than its affinity for a single DnaA box suggesting cooperative binding (Majka et al., 1999; Majka, Zakrzewska-Czerwinska, and Messer, 2001).
-The kinetics of the interaction of S. meliloti DnaA with the DnaA boxes in oriC and the repA2 promoter needs more analysis because it is not known how cooperative binding, the sequence context, and DNA topology DNA protein interaction. play a role in the The interaction of DnaA with the repA2 promoter is much weaker than with oriC however this is not uncommon.
-An example of such an interaction is DnaA binding to the mioC promoter (upstream of the E. coli oriC) which has been classified as a weak interaction (Kd = 51 +/- 38 nM) and if the native 6 nucleotides are replaced on each side of the DnaA box the interaction becomes non-specific (Schaper and Messer, 1995).
+The kinetics of the interaction of S. meliloti DnaA with the DnaA boxes in oriC and the repA2 promoter needs more analysis because it is not known how cooperative binding, the sequence context, and DNA topology DNA protein interaction. in the The play role interaction of DnaA with the repA2 promoter is much weaker than with oriC however this is not uncommon.
+An example of such an interaction is DnaA binding to the mioC promoter (upstream of the $E.\ coli\ oriC$ ) which has been classified as a weak interaction (Kd = 51 +/- 38 nM) and if the native 6 nucleotides are replaced on each side of the DnaA box the interaction becomes non-specific (Schaper and Messer, 1995).

-One of the most interesting results of this work is the ultrastructural transformation resulting from the overexpression of the S. meliloti DnaA protein in both E. coli and S. meliloti.
-The overexpression of DnaA in E. coli stimulates the initiation reaction at oriC (Atlung, Lobner-Olesen, and Hansen, 1987; Skarstad et al., 1989) and results in a loss of the correct timing of replication initiation in the cell cycle (Pierucci, Rickert, and Helmstetter, 1989).
-DnaA overexpression in E. coli has been shown to lead to filamentation and increased cell death when overexpressed in a recA mutant (Grigorian et al., 2003).
+One of the most interesting results of this work is the ultrastructural transformation resulting from overexpression of the S. meliloti DnaA protein in both E. coli and S. meliloti.
+The overexpression of DnaA in E. coli stimulates the initiation reaction at oriC (Atlung, Lobner-Olesen, and Hansen, 1987; Skarstad et al., 1989) and results in a loss of the correct timing of replication initiation in the cell cycle (Pierucci, Rickert, DnaA overexpression in E. coli has Helmstetter, 1989). been shown to lead to filamentation and increased cell death when overexpressed in a recA mutant (Grigorian et al., 2003).
 Filamentation of Mycobacterium smegmatis cells has also been reported in DnaA overexpressing strains (Greendyke et al., 2002).
-The complex cell division phenotype of S. meliloti resulting from DnaA overexpression is consistent with the phenotype observed from: overexpression of an essential DNA methyltransferase CcrM
+The complex cell division phenotype of S. meliloti resulting from DnaA overexpression consistent with is the phenotype observed from: overexpression of an essential DNA methyltransferase CcrM

-(Wright, Stephens, and Shapiro, 1997), overexpression of FtsZ (S. meliloti encodes two copies of ftsZ (Margolin and Long, 1994)), treatment with DNA-damaging agents (Latch and Margolin, 1997) and lack of MinE expression (unpublished data).
-It appears that a block in cell division in S. meliloti results in a very complex change in cell morphology.
-The phenotype resulting from overexpression of DnaA in S. meliloti is consistent with an intimate connection between DNA replication and cell division.
+(Wright, Stephens, and Shapiro, 1997), overexpression of FtsZ (S. meliloti encodes two copies of ftsZ (Margolin and Long, 1994)), treatment with DNA-damaging agents (Latch and Margolin, 1997) and lack of MinE expression (unpublished It appears that a block in cell division in S. very complex change in meliloti results in а morphology.
+The phenotype resulting from overexpression of is consistent with an intimate s.meliloti DnaA in connection between DNA replication and cell division.